gomorpheus/morpheus-docs/cli/install.md

     $ gem install morpheus-cli

+To install a specific version of Morpheus CLI, pass in a -v option as shown in the example below:

+    $ gem install morpheus-cli -v 3.6.38

 ### Windows

 To get started, we must first ensure ruby is running on the windows machine in question.
 To do this please visit [http://rubyinstaller.org/downloads](http://rubyinstaller.org/downloads) and download at least Ruby version 2.0.0 (2.3.3 recommended).